TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/CreateNewDistribution/Index.rst

 ======================

-To test your distribution, simply copy your extension to an empty TYPO3 CMS installation and try to install it from the Extension Manager.
+To test your distribution, simply copy your extension to an empty `TYPO3 CMS`:pn: installation and try to install it from the Extension Manager.

-To test a distribution locally without uploading to TER, just install a blank TYPO3 (last step in installer "Just get me to the Backend"), then go to Extension Manager, select "Get extensions" once to let the Extension Manager initialize the extension list (this is needed if your distribution has dependencies to other extensions, for instance ext:introduction depends on ext:bootstrap_package).
-Next, copy or move the distribution extension to :file:`typo3conf/ext`, it will then show up in Extension Manager default tab "Installed Extensions".
+To test a distribution locally without uploading to TER, just install a blank TYPO3 (last step in installer "Just get me to the Backend"), then go to `Extension Manager`:pn:, select "Get extensions" once to let the `Extension Manager`:pn: initialize the extension list (this is needed if your distribution has dependencies to other extensions, for instance ext:introduction depends on ext:bootstrap_package).
+Next, copy or move the distribution extension to :file:`typo3conf/ext`, it will then show up in `Extension Manager`:pn: default tab "Installed Extensions".

 Install the distribution extension from there.
-The Extension Manager will then resolve TER dependencies, loads the database dump and will handle the file operations.
+The `Extension Manager`:pn: will then resolve TER dependencies, loads the database dump and will handle the file operations.
 Under the hood, this does the same as later installing the distribution via "Get preconfigured distribution", when it has been uploaded or updated in